ThalysRun0/data-file/README.md

 ```

 ### DONE
-* recall the pattern name after having loaded one
+* recall the pattern name after having loaded one, and saving also ^^
+* change action order in a circular buttons way
 #### helpers for actions
 * change dtype column in dataframe
 * save dtype step details